Loading...

 • Format output into a readable “user → shell” report.

-• Filter accounts by their login shell.
+• Identify accounts by login shell.

-• Conditional filtering using expressions like $3 == 0.
+• Record filtering using expressions (for example $3 == 0 ).

 Walkthrough

-Step 1 : Print only the first field (username) from /etc/passwd.
+Step 1 : Extract usernames from /etc/passwd.

 Command